Skip to Content

 Where to Stay in Scotland with Kids

-image of the view from our airbnb on Isle of Skye
+the view from our airbnb on Isle of Skye.

-Aside from our two nights in Pitlochry, we found vacation rentals to be the best option for our family while traveling around Scotland with kids.
+Aside from our two nights in a hotel in Pitlochry, we found vacation rentals to be the best option for our family while traveling around Scotland with kids.
 Having a rental car made it very easy to get groceries in each of the places we stayed.

 As a bonus, staying in Scotland vacation rentals (like Airbnb or VRBO) and buying groceries to make our own meals helped us to travel to Scotland on a budget.

-image of simple meal to create at airbnb in Scotland with kids
+a simple meal to create at airbnb in Scotland with kids.

 One of our go-to meals at Airbnbs: Pasta, sauce, sausage, peppers & carrots